Fossil hunting in the south of Portugal

 Just before the border with Portugal, we stopped in a lovely small town (Lepe) known for its strawberry plantations and had a wonderful meal.
 This was in the tapas-style, small amounts of four different dishes.
 One portion was an eggplant dish that was absolutely delicious.

 Arrival in the south of Portugal

 We arrived at our hotel in Albufeira later that afternoon.
-We actually got lost several times but with the help of 4 or 5 different people, we did find the place.
-Albufeira is an old community but has grown quite big due to tourism.
+We actually got lost several times, but with the help of 4 or 5 different people, we did find the place.
+Albufeira is an old community but has grown quite big because of tourism.
 The hills go right down to the shore and a lot of the hotels are built a short distance from the beach.